The first three months are all about doing what works.

 Well loved by many Motherly babies, the part lovey, part paci WubbaNubbs are great for soothing and easy for babies to keep hold of.

 If carrying them around while you do all the things keeps everyone happy, go for it mama.
-We love the easy-on, easy-off design of the Baby Tula carriers which allow you to carry little ones from 7-45 pounds in six different positions.
+We love the easy-on, easy-off design of the BABYBJÖRN carriers which allow you to carry little ones from 8-33 pounds in four different positions.

 We independently select and share the products we love—and may receive a commission if you choose to buy.
 You've got this.